pierre-scality/cust-formulas/VOPP/scality/settings/README.md

 nfsserver : nfsserver for journal
 journal: Is the nfs server directory to mount for journal (mount nfs:/directory /journal)
 journaldir: Is the directory that will mount the journal
-geoparam: for each connector describes the source/target (in order) of the replication for earch server that will be in the synch defines source and target directory In above sample vopp1 and vopp2 are 2 different groups.
+georole: can be source or destination and must have a section below source/destination giving the IP destination/source: for each connector describes the source/target (in order) of the replication for earch server that will be in the synch defines source and target directory In above sample vopp1 and vopp2 are 2 different groups.
 ## Usage